Comment on FY2020-21 Recommended Projects July 1 through July 31

 - an operator of public transportation that receives a Section 5310 grant indirectly through a recipient

-In Northeastern Illinois, the RTA Service Boards (CTA, Metra, and Pace), as FTA Direct Recipients, are allowed to apply for and receive grants directly from the Federal Transit Administration (FTA).
+In Northeastern Illinois, the RTA Service Boards (CTA, Metra, and Pace), as FTA Direct Recipients, are allowed to apply for and receive grants directly from the FTA.
 Once the RTA awards a Section 5310 grant to a Service Board, they can then apply directly to the FTA for those funds.
 All other applicants receiving an award through the RTA-administered program becomes a grant subrecipient of the RTA.
 Subrecipients must be able to certify and demonstrate the ability to meet federal requirements regarding these programs during the application process.

 Note: Rolling stock is not considered eligible for consideration under RTA calls for projects.
 IDOT is responsible for project selection and the award of Section 5310 funded paratransit vehicles in Northeastern Illinois and the RTA is responsible for all other Section 5310 projects.
 IDOT, through its Consolidated Vehicle Program (CVP), selects and awards paratransit vehicles to eligible applicants.
 For information regarding CVP, please contact Zoe.Keller@illinois.gov.